 Unlike Google Drive, Google Photos only supports images, videos, and GIFs.
 Other files are unusable within this app.

 Also, when using Google Drive for photos you have a free storage limit which you can expand by paying a monthly fee while Google Photos offers an unlimited storage quota until June 1st, 2021 when the High-Quality setting is chosen.

 It is still unlimited for now, although for a period of time.
 Google announced on 11th November 2020 that Google Photos will end its free unlimited storage on June 1st, 2021.

-Also, Google Pixel smartphone users will still be able to upload unlimited photos in High-Quality setting for free after June 1st without having the 15 GB limit.
+Also, Google Pixel smartphone users will still be able to upload unlimited photos with the High-Quality setting chosen for free after June 1st without having the 15 GB limit.